henrythemes/jekyll-bootstrap-theme/introngs1505/labs/linux-intro.md

 ## 6. Copying and Moving Files
 Let's move some files.
 Moving files might be one of the more common things you do, after cd and ls.
-You might want to organise your files in a better way, or move important result files to the project folder, who knows?
+You might want to organize your files in a better way, or move important result files to the project folder, who knows?

 We will start with moving our important result to a backed up folder.
 When months of analysis is done, that last thing you want is to lose your files.
 Typically this would mean that you move the final results to your project folder.

-In this example we want to move the result file only, located in the folder important_results, to our fake project folder, called backed_up_proj_folder.
+In this example we want to move the result file only, located in the folder `important_results`, to our fake project folder, called `backed_up_proj_folder`.
 The syntax for the move command is:

 ```bash